Château Pontet Canet - Pauillac

 A candidate for the “wine of the vintage,” Pontet Canet’s 2008 boasts an opaque purple color as well as copious aromas of sweet blueberries, blackberries and black currant fruit intertwined with lead pencil shavings, subtle barbecue smoke and a hint of forest floor.
 Full-bodied, with fabulous richness, texture and tremendous freshness, this first-growth-like effort is more developed than the uber-powerful 2010.
 Give it 5-8 years of cellaring and drink it over the following three decades.
 Bravo!

-Tasted at the Pontet-Canet vertical in London, the 2005 Château Pontet-Canet has long been one of the stars of the vintage and this might well be the best of over a dozen showings of this wine.
+The 2005 Château Pontet-Canet has long been one of the stars of the vintage and this might well be the best of over a dozen showings of this wine.
 However, do not expect ostentation on the nose.
 This is 2005 and like many wines of this vintage, even with considerable decanting, it remained broody and introspective on the nose, as if it is checking you out and seeing if you are worthy.
-Once you have been accepted, then it swings the doors open to reveal gorgeous scents of blackberry, briary and cassis fruit, perhaps a little more sous-bois than I have noticed compared to previous bottles.
+Once you have been accepted, then it swings the doors open to reveal gorgeous scents of blackberry, briary and cassis fruit, perhaps a little more sous bois than I have noticed compared to previous bottles.
 The palate is medium-bodied, but dense and structured—certainly a more masculine Pontet-Canet built for long-term ageing.
-Yet it retains marvelous freshness and vitality all the way through to the pencil-lead, quite saline finish.
-I suspect that the 2009 Pontet-Canet is more approachable than the 2005, so heeding Robert Parker's sage advice, afford this up to ten years in your cellar and then reap the rewards of patience.
+Yet it retains marvellous freshness and vitality all the way through to the pencil-lead, quite saline finish.

-Tasted at the Pontet-Canet vertical in London, it seems clear that the 2004 Château Pontet-Canet is predestined to always fall under the shadow of the 2005.
+It seems clear that the 2004 Château Pontet-Canet is predestined to always fall under the shadow of the 2005.
 Don't overlook this gem.
-The bouquet delivers pure blackberry, pencil lead and tobacco notes that are more generous than the 2005 at the moment—open for business, you might say.
+The bouquet delivers pure blackberry, pencil lead and tobacco notes that are more generous than the 2005 now—open for business, you might say.
 There is an element of dried herbs here, a hint of black tar.
 The palate is medium-bodied and quite sturdy in the mouth, the tannins perhaps "abrasive" when juxtaposed against the 2005, however they are couched in unexpectedly intense earthy black fruit that frame a tannic finish.
 If you hanker for a sumptuous Pontet-Canet, then opt for 2003 or 2009, but if your predilection is for a more "classic" Pauillac, then 2004 Pontet-Canet fits the bill.
 Undoubtedly a great wine from Alfred Tesseron for the vintage, I would start, broaching bottles now but keep a stash back for 4-5 years' time when those tannins have softened.

 Local Delivery